 First in a New Class of ADCs

-The company’s first ADC product ADCETRIS® (brentuximab vedotin) has been approved for two indications in more than 35 countries, including the U.S., Canada, Japan and members of the European Union.
+The company’s first ADC product ADCETRIS® (brentuximab vedotin) is commercially available for two indications in more than 45 countries, including the U.S., Canada, Japan and members of the European Union.
 The approval of ADCETRIS makes it the first in a new class of ADCs.